 He married a girl from his high school that he knew.
 I think they are well.

-I guess her pheromones aren't as sensitive as mine.
+I guess her pheromone radar isn't as sensitive as mine.
+In fact, maybe she likes it!

 No comments: